Nunavut: Territorial dispute

-Alcohol
+Alcohol and tobacco

 Due to prohibition laws influenced by local and traditional beliefs, Nunavut has a highly regulated alcohol market.
 The territory is the last outpost of prohibition in Canada, and it is often easier to obtain firearms than alcohol.
+Alcohol remains prohibited in six communities across the territory: Arivat, Coral Harbour, Goja Haven, Kugaaruk, Pangnirtung and Sanikiluaq.
 Although every community in Nunavut has slightly differing regulations, as a whole it is still very restrictive.
 Seven communities have complete bans against alcohol and another 14 have orders being restricted by local committees.
 Due to these laws, a lucrative bootlegging market has appeared in which people mark up the prices of bottles by extraordinary amounts.
 The RCMP estimate Nunavut's bootleg liquor market rakes in some $10 million a year.

-Despite the restrictions, alcohol's availability leads to widespread alcohol related crime.
+Despite the restrictions, alcohol's availability leads to widespread alcohol-related crime.
 One estimation states some 95% of police calls are alcohol-related.
 Alcohol is also believed to be a contributing factor to the territory's high rates of violence, suicide, and homicide.
 A special task force created in 2010 to study and address the territory's increasing alcohol-related problems recommended the government ease alcohol restrictions.
 With prohibition shown to be highly ineffective historically, some believe these laws contribute to the territory's widespread social ills.
 Others are skeptical about the effectiveness of liquor sale liberalization and want to ban it completely.
 In 2014, Nunavut's government moved toward more legalization.
 In 2017, the first liquor store in 38 years opened in Iqaluit.

-Notable people

-Susan Aglukark is an Inuk singer and songwriter.
-She has released six albums and has won several Juno Awards.
-She blends the Inuktitut and English languages with contemporary pop music arrangements to tell the stories of her people, the Inuit of the Arctic.

-On May 3, 2008, the Kronos Quartet premiered a collaborative piece with Inuit throat singer Tanya Tagaq, entitled Nunavut, based on an Inuit folk story.
-Tagaq is also known internationally for her collaborations with Icelandic pop star Björk, and her 2018 novel Split Tooth which was longlisted for the Scotiabank Giller Prize.

-Jordin John Kudluk Tootoo (Inuktitut syllabics: ᔪᐊᑕᓐ ᑐᑐ; born February 2, 1983, in Churchill, Manitoba, Canada) played in the National Hockey League (NHL) for from 2003 to 2017.
-Although born in Manitoba, Tootoo grew up in Rankin Inlet, where he was taught to skate and play hockey by his father, Barney.

-Hunter Tootoo, Member of Parliament for the Territory of Nunavut, was elected to the Liberal government in 2015.
-He served as the Minister of Fisheries, Oceans, and the Canadian Coast Guard until his resignation from the post on May 31, 2016.
+Nunavut has the highest smoking rate in all of Canada.
+More than half of its adult population smoke cigarettes, with both men and women smoking regularly.
+Some 90% of pregnant women are smokers, although studies have shown it has detrimental effects.